Life Coach Training Frequently Asked Questions

 Is there anyone for whom this program is not appropriate?

-• Individuals who seek to use the program for their own therapy rather than to gain skills to become a life coach.
-While we are all in the process of personal growth, this program is not a substitute for therapy or counseling.
+• Individuals who seek to use the program as therapy rather than to gain skills to become a life coach.
+While we are all in the process of personal growth, this program is not a substitute for therapy or counseling

 • Anyone whose only intention is to get a coaching certificate